octue/octue-sdk-python/docs/source/updating_services.rst

    .. image:: images/updating_services/pytest.png

-8. Update the semantic version of your app:
+8. Update the `semantic version <https://semver.org/>`_ of your app.
+This communicates to anyone updating from a previous version of the service whether they can use it as before or if there might be changes they need to make to their own code or data first.

    - ``poetry version patch`` for a bug fix or small non-code change
    - ``poetry version minor`` for a new feature